-10. Emergency Cards/ Change of Address and Phone Number
+9. Emergency Contacts/ Change of Address and Phone Number

-Please notify the attendance office of any change of address, home, work or emergency phone numbers.
+Please notify the office of any change of address, home, work or emergency phone numbers.
+Changes to emergency contacts can also be made through Parent Connect throughout the school year.
 If a student is moving, the parent or guardian must notify the office and follow district policy in the case of inter or intra-district transfers.